usman-de/zeki-patents-athena/ReadMe.md

 To work with this repository, you must download the Docker image from AWS ECR.
 Follow the instructions [here](https://thezeki.atlassian.net/wiki/spaces/E/pages/144605185/Running+DBT+in+Docker+A+Step-by-Step+Guide+for+AWS+ECR).

+## File Format Conversion
+Convert the CSV/TSV format files to PQ format for easy read for Athena.

+## Load to Athena
+Load the raw data to Athena using AWS GLUE Crawler.

 ## Handling File Permission Issues

 If you encounter file permission errors within the Docker container, follow these steps: